 Knowing what I do now, it’s no surprise that despite my high activity level, I was still gaining weight.
 My diet consisted of fast food, starchy carbohydrates, and junk.
 When I should’ve been choosing water, I chose sweet tea and sodas.
 When I should have chosen leafy greens and lean meats, I opted for pizza or fries.
 I was out of control, and ate whatever or whenever I wanted, and it certainly showed.
 To say I was lacking in consistency with my proteins and the essential macro/micronutrients would be an understatement.

-Throughout that year, I started to realized how uncomfortable I was in my own skin.
+Throughout that year, I started to realize how uncomfortable I was in my own skin.
 I knew I could be healthier, I knew I wanted more for myself, but I didn’t know how to change.
-This lead to a lot of frustration, heartache and loneliness.
+This lead to a lot of frustration, heartache, and loneliness.
 Not loving myself was one of the hardest things I have ever gone through.
 I didn’t have the maturity and self-awareness to pull myself out of the pit of depression I was creating around me.
 I felt like I was drowning under my own weight and I was desperate to catch my breath.